wcgordon1/TustinRecruiting/src/content/jobs/tr-full-stack-developer-burbank-full-dth9fa.md

 ---
 position: Full Stack Developer
 description: >-
-  ## Overview

-  Join our innovative MarTech company as a Full Stack Developer, working 100% remotely from anywhere in the U.S. We specialize in marketing platforms, analytics, and automation tools.
-As a member of our dynamic 10+ person regional team, you'll collaborate virtually to design and implement cutting-edge solutions.
+  Overview Join our innovative MarTech company as a Full Stack Developer, working 100% remotely from anywhere in the U.S. We specialize in marketing platforms, analytics, and automation tools.
+As a member of our dynamic 10+ person regional team, you'll collaborate virtually to design and implement cuttingedge solutions.
 No travel is required, and you'll work standard business hours.
-Gain industry-focused training and leverage growth opportuniti...
+Gain industryfocused training and leverage growth opportuniti...
 location: 'Burbank, CA'
 team: Software